firasmidani/phenotypic-characterization/README.md

 conda install -c conda-forge gpy
 ```

-## How to set-up your working directory?
+## How to set-up your working directory and format data?

 See `instructions.pdf`.
 At the very bare minimum, you need a ```data``` folder and your data files should be saved inside it.
-That's it.
+Each data file should be structured as wells x time.
+The first column must be your Well ID (i.e. A1, B1, ...
+H11, H12).

 ## How to run AMiGA and pass arguments via text files